Age Levels

 Advanced

-• Dancers should display a high technical skill level and ability
+• Dancers should display a high technical skill level and ability to enter the Advanced division and have multiple years of competition experience.

 Movement quality and maturity should reflect the appropriate skill level, regardless of age and technical elements utilized in the routine.
 Any competitor(s) whose movement exceeds the skill level by determination of the judges may be removed from competing in that skill level.